 - Hilton Honors American Express Aspire Card (review) — $250 Hilton Resort Statement Credit per cardmember year

-If you hold any of the cards mentioned above, it's time to get to work using all your statement credits for 2021.
-It's time to go shopping!
+If you hold any of the cards mentioned above, it's time to get to work using all your statement credits for 2023.
+Now it's time to go shopping!

 Have we missed any important credit card statement credits?
 Let us know in the comments!